TomPatterson9/gildedrp/public/rules.md

 - Once you're out of sight of the body from the downed player's perspective, or farther than yelling distance away, they have the right to respawn or call a doctor.
 Do not leave and come back.

 ​
-# Permanent Harm in Torture RP:
+# Permanent Harm in Torture RP

 - You must get consent from the party you plan to torture & cause permanent physical harm to.
 Please get consent using /do.
 If you torture someone this way, you are automatically consenting to be tortured in the future by that same person, not everyone.